 This project replaces the iconic pedestrian bridge over the Sammamish River at the Park at Bothell Landing.
 The project will construct a wider timber-truss bridge with a 12-foot wide deck that meets current structural and ADA standards.
 The flatter deck and approach grades will provide a fully accessible shared-use, non-motorized path for bicyclists and pedestrians.
 The design effort will strive to maintain the historic arched look of the City’s iconic bridge.
 The project will strengthen and enhance Bothell’s network of bike and pedestrian facilities and align with the Park Master Plan.

-To Date: The project is at the 90% design phase.
+To Date: Design on the project has been completed.
 Public meetings and open houses have been held.

 Summer 2018: Design permits submitted.